How To Create A Baby’s Arrival Design Template

 Next, we will provide the width and height in Inches.
 Remember we selected Inches from the panel immediately after the title.
 Please note, these are the actual paper width and height, not the screen pixels area.
 So it ought to be measured physically with a ruler or some measuring instrument.
 We have measured our sample card to be 4.725 for the width and 6.299 for the height.
 So let’s enter that; then “0.1,0.1,0.1,0.1”

 We don’t need to fill in the other fields.
-So click the Make this Page button to create the page.
+So click the Add Page button to create the page.

 Set the Page Background Image

 Now the page is created, you need to set the background image.
-Click the Background panel, then the Picture tab within the panel as shown in red (1) below:
+Click the Background panel and navigate to the image you just uploaded

 Add the Reference Text